MeeFoundation/docs/src/Data_model.md

 ![framework-classes2](./images/container-classes.png)

 - **Others** - a container holding a set of Other nodes (a subclass of DigitalSubject).
 Each Other each of which represents another parties with which the user is interacting via apps and websites.
-In other words the user has a computer-mediated relationship with each Other node--we call these relationships *Connections*.
-These Others may be other people or legal entities, often called relying parties, such as a digital service provider legal entity (e.g. Twitter, Inc.).
+In other words the user has a computer-mediated relationship with each Other node.
+We call these relationships *Connections*.
+These Others may be other people or legal entities.
+These legal entities are often called relying parties, such as a digital service provider relying party like Twitter, Inc.
 - **Self** - the single container holding a single Person node that represents the selfness of the user
 - **Group** - an intermediate level container that holds a single Person node that represents a common role or persona that the user plays.
 A group has these attributes:
   - **name** - the name of the group